Commercial off-the-shelf: Obsolescence

-A striking example of product obsolescence is the Condor Cluster, a US Air Force supercomputer built out of 1,760 Sony PlayStation 3s running the Linux operating system.
+A striking example of product obsolescence are PlayStation 3 clusters, which used Linux to operate.
 Sony disabled the use of Linux on the PS3 in April 2010, leaving no means to procure functioning Linux replacement units.
 In general, COTS product obsolescence can require customized support or development of a replacement system.
 Such obsolescence problems have led to government-industry partnerships, where various businesses agree to stabilize some product versions for government use and plan some future features, in those product lines, as a joint effort.
 Hence, some partnerships have led to complaints of favoritism, to avoiding competitive procurement practices, and to claims of the use of sole-source agreements where not actually needed.

 There is also the danger of pre-purchasing a multi-decade supply of replacement parts (and materials) which would become obsolete within 10 years.
-All these considerations lead to compare a simple solution (such as "paper & pencil") to avoid overly complex solutions creating a "Rube Goldberg" system of creeping featurism, where a simple solution would have sufficed instead.
+All these considerations lead to compare a simple solution (such as "paper & pencil") to avoid overly complex solutions creating a "Rube Goldberg" system of creeping features, where a simple solution would have sufficed instead.
 Such comparisons also consider whether a group is creating a make-work system to justify extra funding, rather than providing a low-cost system which meets the basic needs, regardless of the use of COTS products.

 Applying the lessons of processor obsolescence learned during the Lockheed Martin F-22 Raptor, the Lockheed Martin F-35 Lightning II planned for processor upgrades during development, and switched to the more widely supported C++ programming language.
 They have also moved from ASICs to FPGAs.
 This moves more of the avionic design from fixed circuits to software that can be applied to future generations of hardware.

-COTS components are part of upgrades to the sonar of United States Navy submarines.
+COTS components are part of upgrades to the sonars of United States Navy submarines.